 Every person is unique when it comes to medication and will tolerate or respond to particular medications differently.
-At the Summit Wellness Group, we take great care prescribing and monitoring the effectiveness of medications for our clients, and work to tailor medications to each individual.
+We take great care in prescribing and monitoring the effectiveness of medications for our clients, and work to tailor medications regimens to each individual.

-The wide ranging damage done by meth addiction is profound, and as mentioned, it will take the brain and body time to recover fully.
-Aside from medications, there are ways to reduce the experience of the negative impacts, and shorten the time to normalcy.
-The holistic therapies used at the Summit Wellness Group are intended to recruit the body itself as an actor on the stage of recovery.
-Turning the normal regenerative abilities of the body toward the goal of meth addiction recovery has proved to be very beneficial for our clients.
+Aside from medications, there are other ways to improve someone’s overall state of mind.
+The holistic therapies that we employ are intended to recruit the body itself as an actor on the stage of recovery.
+Turning the normal regenerative and healing abilities of the body toward the goal of meth addiction recovery can be extremely helpful.
 Some of the ways we achieve this include therapies such as:

 - Nutritional Classes

 - Guided Meditation